HimankSehgal/Semantic_Segmentation_With_U-Net/README.md

          ├── label.png
          ├── viz.jpg
          └── ...
 (100 sets of 3 images i.e 300 images total)</pre>

+Total number of images in dataset : 2099<br>
+Number of images in train set : 1999<br>
+Number of images in test set : 100

 ## Libraries used:
 * Numpy